 Supervenus is a humorous, if not tragic, view into contemporary female beauty standards.
 Experimental filmmaker, Frederic Doazan and sound editor, Vandy Roc created this film.
 They begin with the surface anatomy of a woman in an anatomical text that looks to be from the 1800s.… Read More »Supervenus – An Anatomical Journey Through Perfection

 Blood, semen, urine, feces, tears, nasal mucus, breast milk, skin, bone and even cremated human ashes have all formed media for artists to use in their work.
 Ever since Piero Manzoni canned his own excrement in 1961 and Andy Warhol… Read More »Bodily Matters: Art Made From Humans

 Melis Buyruk crafts anatomical forms in ceramic some of which are featured on plates and embellished with insects and flowers.
 She uses ceramic, an often utilitarian material, as a form of presentation of both inner and outer beauty.
-Anatomical features are served separated from any tie to gender, race, or social position.
-I… Read More »Melis Buyruk – Anatomy Served
+Anatomical features are served separated… Read More »Melis Buyruk – Anatomy Served